 • Preheat the oven to 425 degrees F. Set an elevated rack into the bottom of a roasting pan.

-• Brush olive oil all over turkey and sprinkle with salt and pepper.
+• Make the turkey: Brush olive oil all over turkey and sprinkle with salt and pepper.
 Place about two-thirds of the vegetables and apples on the rack in the prepared roasting pan.

 • Place turkey on the rack and stuff remaining third of the vegetables and apples inside the turkey.
 If turkey’s legs are not already tied together, tie them with kitchen twine.

-• To finish the turkey, whisk together all glaze ingredients in a medium bowl.
+• Make the glaze: Whisk together all glaze ingredients in a medium bowl.

 • Brush glaze over turkey and return it to the oven, uncovered, for 15-20 minutes, until golden.
 Remove from the oven, discard the vegetables, and let turkey rest for 20 minutes before serving.